 Risk Management

 Set personal stop-loss at 15-20% per provider.
 Review portfolio monthly.
 Withdraw 50% of profits regularly.
 Never add more capital during a drawdown phase.
 For detailed broker analysis, see our broker comparison and platform review.
+For more on this topic, see our forex scalping guide.

 Backtesting and Strategy Validation